Ah, the Facebook cover photo. Your personal billboard. Your first impression. Your chance to shine.

 Best in class for: Color theory

 When you are your brand, your cover photo can show that off.
 Guy Kawasaki’s cover photo does a great job of this, not only making our subject the clear subject of the photo, but capturing his personality in its purest essence: One look, and you know he’s friendly and approachable, and totally the kind of guy you’d like to hear speak.
+Plus, it makes visitors aware that they can do just that by tuning into his weekly live show.
 This photo “speaks” volumes, just like Kawasaki himself.

 Best in class for: Self-branding